catalyzeio/paas-cli-reference/deploy-keys-add.md

   -p, --private=false   Whether or not this is a private key
 ```

 `deploy-keys add` allows you to upload an SSH public key or SSH private key in OpenSSH format.
 These keys are used for pushing code to your code services but are not required.
-You may use personal SSH keys with the <a data-unique="Keys">keys</a> command instead.
+You may use personal SSH keys with the [keys](/paas/paas-cli-reference/#Keys) command instead.
 Deploy keys are useful for Continuous Integration or Continuous Deployment scenarios and are intended to be shared among an organization.
 Here are some sample commands

 ```
 catalyze deploy-keys add app01_public ~/.ssh/app01_rsa.pub app01